German Red Cross Committee on International Humanitarian Law

 Work of the Committee

-The expert committee consists of representatives of the federal ministries concerned with international humanitarian law, members of international law academia and staff of the relevant expert teams in the General Secretariat of the German Red Cross (see below).
+The Committee consists of representatives of the federal ministries dealing with international humanitarian law, representatives of the Federal Public Prosecutor General at the Federal Court of Justice, members of the academic community in the field of international law, and staff members of the International Relations and International Humanitarian Law Unit at the Headquarters of the German Red Cross.

 Members